MattKimmmm/MattKimmmm/lab4Solution/lab4Solution/Readme.txt

 CSE 332S  Lab 4

 This program supports two games, Tic-Tac-Toe and Gomoku.

 Users can play Tic-Tac-Toe, Gomoku, or customized Gomoku with appropriate command line arguments:

 	"TicTacToe" for the Tic-Tac-Toe game,
 	"Gomoku" for the standard Gomoku game, which has a 19 by 19 gameboard and winning condition of 5 pieces in any directions "Gomoku x" for the standard Gomoku game, which has a x by x gameboard and winning condition of 5 pieces in any directions "Gomoku x y" for the customized Gomoku game, which has an x by x gameboard and wining condition of y pieces in any directions

+Notes:
+	Gomoku: Game is a draw when there are less than [winning condition] number of consecutive empty spaces on the board

 Return Codes: